datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect5_people.md

 * The capacity to exercise imagination and creative qualities distributed

 ## Herzberg

-* Hygiene or maintenance factors make you dissatisfied if they are not right e.g. pay, working conditions
+* Hygiene or maintenance factors make you dissatisfied if they are not right, e.g. pay or working conditions
-* Motivators make you feel the job is worthwhile e.g. a sense of achievement
+* Motivators make you feel the job is worthwhile, e.g. a sense of achievement or the challenge of the work itself

 ## The Oldham-Hackman model